-Portland stabbing suspect involved in rant the day before?
+Portland stabbing suspect yells in first court appearance

 Story highlights

+- Jeremy Joseph Christian yelled slogans but didn't say anything else at the court hearing

-- Jeremy Joseph Christian to be arraigned on charges including aggravated murder, attempted murder
+- He was arraigned on charges including aggravated murder and attempted murder

-- Video shows Christian amid rant against Muslims, Jews the day before deadly Portland stabbings, police say
+(CNN)Jeremy Joseph Christian began yelling when he walked into the courtroom Tuesday.

+"Get out if you don't like free speech," he said, and "You call it terrorism, I call it patriotism.
+You hear me?
+Die."

-(CNN)The man accused of stabbing to death two men who defended a 16-year-old and her Muslim friend as they traveled on a Portland, Oregon, train is scheduled to face a judge Tuesday afternoon.
+Christian, 35, is accused of fatally stabbing two men who defended a 16-year-old and her Muslim friend on a Portland, Oregon, train last Friday.
+He was yelling racial and religious epithets that day, police documents say.

+Two deputies flanked Christian -- listed as 6-foot-3 and 250 pounds in court documents -- during the brief court hearing.
+He wore a blue jail jumpsuit and didn't say anything other than to yell slogans, including "Death to the enemies of America.
+Leave this country if you hate our freedom."

+Watching from the front row was another victim, Micah Fletcher, who helped defend the girls on the train but survived the attack.

-Jeremy Joseph Christian, 35, will be arraigned on several charges, including two counts of aggravated murder, attempted murder, two counts of second-degree intimidation and being a felon in possession of a restricted weapon, police say.
+Christian was arraigned on several charges, including two counts of aggravated murder, attempted murder, two counts of second-degree intimidation and being a felon in possession of a restricted weapon, police say.

+His next court appearance will be June 7.
 A Multnomah County grand jury will convene in the coming days to consider additional charges.

 The aggravated murder charges carry a maximum penalty of death.
 Oregon has not executed a prisoner in more than two decades.